 - yoghurt.
 But!
 Be sure, that yoghurt is not consisted thickeners or stabilizers

 What to use:

 NB!
 DO NOT use products with signs UHT (ultra-high temperature), ESL (extended self-life), aseptic, thermalized… You need living bacteria and natural product.

 - 1. You need: hot water bath

 thigh sieve and (gauze) cloth for straining

-2. Pour ” milk” in to a pot, and put pot in to hot water bath.
-Ideal temperature is 55 C- 65 C. Water bath is not necessary.
-And if you want result quicker (for example you making lesson for kids:)), do not use water bath but make quark directly on the stove and use higher temperature.
+2. Pour ” milk” into a pot, and put a pot into a hot water bath.
+The ideal temperature is 55 C- 65 C. Water bath is not necessary.
+And if you want result quicker (for example you making lesson for kids:)), do not use water bath but make quark directly on the stove and use a higher temperature.
 Higher temperature gives you less curd, but you get this quicker.